-Chase Burton, a Legal Studies graduate and incoming JSP student, won the Law and Society Association 2012 Undergraduate Paper Prize for his paper "Spare the Cell, Spoil the Child: The History and Philosophy of American Juvenile Justice."
+Chase Burton (Legal Studies AB '12) receives the 2012 Undergraduate Paper Prize from the Law and Society Association, for: "Spare the Cell, Spoil the Child: The History and Philosophy of American Juvenile Justice."

 Helen Hartnell has been awarded a Fullbright Core Grant for research and teaching at the University of Helsinki, where she will be affiliated with the Finnish Centre of Excellence in Foundations of European Law and Policy.